 POBO is possible for most payment types, but some are regulated in such a way that they cannot be completed by the on-behalf-of method.
 This is often related to tax or salary payments.
 Legal restrictions specific to each country can make it difficult to set up POBO and companies need to assess whether the benefits they will gain are worth the effort.
 There is no one true answer for all companies; it really depends on the level of complexity they are facing.

-Another reason why companies might feel hesitant about implementing POBO is because they use multiple ERP systems.
+Another reason why companies might feel hesitant about implementing POBO is that they use multiple ERP systems.
 If that is the case, the mere idea of POBO is simply far too complicated.
 To be honest, when I hear that ‘excuse’ I see it as a challenge and it makes me happy.
 Because this then means I can talk about payment factories –especially our payment factory solution.
 We can create a process that makes it possible for all entities to pay with internal bank accounts as payments-on-behalf-of.
 I’d even go so far as to say that the more ERP systems a company has, the more benefits it will get from POBO.

-When it comes to COBO, the main challenge is that companies are dependent on their buyers to know what to collect from whom.
+Regarding COBO, the main challenge is that companies depend on their buyers to know what to collect from whom.
 Companies need to retrieve all accounts receivable (AR) information and maintain an overall view of account balances.
 In some countries that might be relatively easy, as invoices generally have a reference number.
 But that’s not the case in all countries.
 It comes back to identifying incoming payments correctly.
 For example, this can be achieved by matching payments to open invoices.
 A solution for automatic bank account reconciliation would be able to automatically match incoming payments based on information provided, for example in the message to the right AR account.
 My colleague took a closer look at the topic in this blog post about how an in-house bank with modern matching solves the COBO challenge.

 That said, of course, it’s not an easy task to create on-behalf-of structures, but it’s something that organisations will greatly benefit from if done correctly.